Updated: Feb 13

+With the sudden need for many teachers to haphazardly move from an in-person to an online format, online learning is starting to get a bad rap.
 The online classroom is very different from the physical classroom; no argument there.
 However, "different" is not inherently less than.
 Besides possessing its own unique set of challenges, the online classroom also provides many unique opportunities.
 When we transfer the classes that we have consistently delivered in person to the online classroom with no consideration for the venue change, we are setting ourselves, and our students, up for failure.
 Adapting our typically in-person classes for online delivery means much more than simply uploading content in an online classroom.
-Here are three key factors to consider when transferring a course online.
+While there is so much to learn about online pedagogy, here are three key things to get you started when transferring a course online.

 Adaption over replication